 The polling delay of 3 seconds between events is the final nail in the coffin.

-You’re better off paying more for a mmWave radar in a smaller case like this one* with better range and detection radius that also has extra sensitivity settings and gives you an illumination sensor on top of all that.
+You’re better off paying more for a mmWave radar in a smaller case like this one* with fast response, better range and detection radius that also has extra sensitivity settings and gives you an illumination sensor on top of all that.